grafana/agent/docs/sources/static/set-up/install/install-agent-docker.md

 Replace the following:

-* `CONFIG_FILE_PATH` with the configuration file path on your Windows host system.
+* `CONFIG_FILE_PATH`: The configuration file path on your Windows host system.

-* `WAL_DATA_DIRECTORY` with the directory used to store your metrics before sending them to Prometheus.
+* `WAL_DATA_DIRECTORY`: the directory used to store your metrics before sending them to Prometheus.
 Old WAL data is cleaned up every hour and is used for recovery if the process crashes.

 {{% admonition type="note" %}}
 For the flags to work correctly, you must expose the paths on your Windows host to the Docker container through a bind mount.